thejayhaykid/astro-blog/src/content/blog/tech-life/2025/flavors-of-the-month.md

 How is that related to F1?
 Just watch a Grand Prix and lookup the brands you don’t recognize that advertise on the cars.
 Or maybe you do recognize.
 I barely knew any of them at first.
 Rolex doesn’t sponsor F1 anymore, and that was really the only watch brand that  I knew that made expensive watches that you can’t buy at Walmart.
 Well, they don’t sponsor F1 currently at least, watching every season of DTS I know they used to be where Tag Heuer is now.

 But not just Tag Heuer; Richard Mille, IWC, Tudor, and others are all major sponsors on F1 cars.
 So I look them up, and they’re expensive watches.
 Too expensive for me.
-But this coincided with other forces in my life, in fact, I’m writing another post right now that will dive much deeper into this that I’ll link here when finished.
+But this coincided with other forces in my life, in fact, I wrote about those forces [here](/blog/tech-life/2025/simplifying-my-life/).

 Suffice to say, after 10 years of wearing an Apple Watch, I thought it was time to go back to a non-smartwatch.
 I’ve always worn a watch, prior to the Apple Watch, my watches came to me at an average cost floating around $10 and didn’t last very long sold by stores that don’t exist anymore (RIP K-Mart).